scassar/6502-retro-computer/README.md

 ## Summary

-Setting up a repository for my active project on building a retro computer from scratch using a 6502 CPU.
+Setting up a repository for my current project on building a retro computer from scratch using a 6502 CPU.
 My goal is to use this Github repository as a blog of sorts.
 This CPU will be based off the great work by Ben Eater and his youtube series, but I have a wishlist of enhancements I am going to add to enhance the build.

+This build is currently in planning while I work on the design and components I would like to include.

-The current scope of my build is as per below:
+The wishlist scope of my build is as per below:

 Main board:
 - 32k Ram / ROM